mpjohns9/EKF-SLAM/turtlelib/README.md

 5. Why is Transform2D::inv() declared const while Transform2D::operator*=() is not?
    - Refer to [[https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#con-constants-and-immutability][C++ Core Guidelines (Constants and Immutability)]] in your answer

+Transform2D::operator*=() changes an objects observable state, and thus, should not be marked const.
+The converse is true for Transform2D::inv() (Con.2).

 # Sample Run of frame_main
 ```